hikari-py/hikari/docs/guide/environment/index.md

 === "Linux"

-    Python is typically preinstalled on most Linux distributions
+    Python is typically preinstalled on most Linux distributions.
+Keep in mind that you should never modify the system's preinstalled Python environment (using `venv` is always recommended).

     **Debian / Ubuntu**